SrLicht/SCP-069/README.md

 ### ❓What does it do?❓
-SCP-069 is a new playable SCP, which will play out the same as SCP-049 without the ability to respawn zombies, but when it kills its first victim, it will take it's body, size and inventory, thus almost perfectly replicating his victim.
-This ability can and will be used every time it kills a human, which opens up new interesting scenarios with this SCP, as well as a different way to play.
+The SCP-069 is a new and playable SCP, which adds the feeling that gave the SPY in TF1 in the first place and that is the fear of your own team, the SCP-069 can steal the Name and form of its victim, adding interesting scenarios in SCPSL.Victims can see the real name and a tag "(SCP-069)" when they are spectators.